mathias31415/igus_rebel_ros2_docker/README.md

 **Note:** steps 5 and 6 are only recommendet for the first usage, for any further usages these steps can be skipped

-### restart the robot after an emergency stop
+### Restart the Robot after an Emergency Stop:

 1) pull the emergency-stop out to enable the robot to start
-2) reboot the roboot with the small red button on the robot base
+2) reboot the roboot by pressing the small red button on the robot base
 3) go back to 4) above

-### move the robot with RVIZ
+### Move the Robot with RVIZ:

 1) move to the newly opened terminal window from 10) above
 2) launch RVIZ with: ```ros2 launch irc_ros_bringup rviz.launch.py```